infinum/eightshift-docs/website/forms/addons/premium/computed-fields/blocks.md

 Once you create your valid program and populate output variables, you should provide a [thank you](/forms/features/success-redirect) page in the `General settings`.

-You can add a new `computed fields results` block on the `thank you` page and provide condition options.
+You can add a new `computed fields results` block on the _Thank you_ page and provide condition options.

 Under `variable name`, you can provide the name of any variable defined in the `output variables`.